ga-dc/wdi5/w08/d02_homework.md

 ## Then...

-Pull down the `solution` branch of the Trillo repo, made by Jesse:
+Pull down the `solution` branch of the Trillo repo:

 https://github.com/ga-dc/trillo/tree/solution

-Walk through all of the Javascript in Jesse's code and add in comments saying **in plain English** what each portion does.
+Walk through all of the Javascript in the code and add in comments saying **in plain English** what each portion does.

 ## Finally...